Updated: February 1, 2026

 Lisbon

-The Portuguese capital of Lisbon and the greater Lisbon area generally offer more expensive neighborhoods to live in.
+The Portuguese capital of Lisbon and the Greater Lisbon area generally offer more expensive neighborhoods to live in.
 However, renting outside the city center is where you’ll find property prices drop considerably.

 One-bedroom apartment in the city center